Florence Price: Career

 In 1910, Smith returned to Arkansas, where she taught briefly before moving to Atlanta, Georgia.
-There she became the head of the music department of what is now Clark Atlanta University, a historically Black college.
+There she became the head of the music department of Clark University, a historically Black college which is now called “Clark Atlanta University”.
 In 1912, she married Thomas J. Price, a lawyer.
 She gave up her teaching position and moved back to Little Rock, Arkansas, where he had his practice and had two daughters.
-She could not find work in the by now racially segregated town.
+She could not find work in what was, by then, a racially segregated town.

 After a series of racial incidents in Little Rock, particularly a lynching of a Black man in 1927, the Price family decided to leave.
 Like many Black families living in the Deep South, they moved north in the Great Migration to escape Jim Crow conditions, and settled in Chicago, a major industrial city.

 According to her daughter, Florence really wanted to be a doctor but felt the difficulties of becoming a woman doctor at the time were too formidable.
 Instead, she became that even greater rarity—a woman composer of symphonies.

 There Florence Price began a new and fulfilling period in her composition career; she was part of the Chicago Black Renaissance.
 She studied composition, orchestration, and organ with the leading teachers in the city, including Arthur Olaf Andersen, Carl Busch, Wesley La Violette, and Leo Sowerby.
 She published four pieces for piano in 1928.
 While in Chicago, Price was at various times enrolled at the Chicago Musical College, Chicago Teacher's College, University of Chicago, and American Conservatory of Music, studying languages and liberal arts subjects as well as music.

 In 1930, an important early success occurred at the twelfth annual convention of the National Association of Negro Musicians (NANM), when pianist-composer Margaret Bonds premiered Price's Fantasie nègre [No. 1] (1929) in its original version titled "Negro Fantasy".
 Of this performance, Carl Ditton wrote for the Associated Negro Press:

 The surprise of the evening was a most effective composition by Mrs. F. B. Price, entitled 'A Negro Phantasy', played by the talented Chicago pianiste, Margaret Bonds.
 The entire association [i.e., NANM] could well afford to recommend this number to all advanced pianists.

 In 1931, financial struggles and abuse by her husband resulted in Price getting a divorce at age 44.
 She became a single mother to her two daughters.
 To make ends meet, she worked as an organist for silent film screenings and composed songs for radio ads under a pen name.
 During this time, Price lived with friends.
 She eventually moved in with her student and friend, Margaret Bonds, also a Black pianist and composer.
 This friendship connected Price with writer Langston Hughes and contralto Marian Anderson, both prominent figures in the art world who aided in Price's future success as a composer.
 Together, Price and Bonds began to achieve national recognition for their compositions and performances.